RustFestEU/blog.rustfest.eu/_posts/2018-08-30-this-week-in-rustfest-0-cfp-and-tickets.md

 ---
 layout: post
-title: "This week in RustFest 0: CfP and Tickets"
+title: "This week in RustFest 0: CfP and Supporter Tickets"
 authors:
   - wolf4ood
   - tglman